Skip links

 Stigma of Mental Health

-So, where do we go to be seen, heard, and validated?
-Mental health has been stigmatized in Asian American communities, which makes it difficult for Asian Americans to seek help.
-According to a 2016 article from the Pulitzer Center, Asians/Asian Americans are three times less likely to seek mental health support than their white counterparts.
+The question then arises: where can Asian American women feel truly seen and heard?
+In many Asian American communities, mental health is still stigmatized, leading to a significant gap in care.
+According to a 2016 article from the Pulitzer Center, Asians and Asian Americans are three times less likely to seek mental health support than their white counterparts.
 Over the years, mental health stigmas have decreased in the Asian American community, but we’re still far from fully acknowledging not only the benefits, but also the necessity of mental health support.

 Asian American Family Dynamic